Submit an Application

 As stated in the FOA in Section IV.2.
 Content and Form of Application Submission, under Application Upload Requirements, applicants submitting their applications electronically are required to upload ONLY two electronic files, excluding Standard Forms (SFs).
 No more than two files will be accepted for the review and additional files will be removed.
 Standard Forms will not be considered as additional files.

-Applicants may not attach additional documents to the SF-424 at Question 14 and/or after Question 15.
-Instead of providing a separate response to Question 14, all applicants are required to submit the SF for Project/Performance Site Location(s) (SF-P/PSL).
-In the SF-P/PSL, applicants may cite their primary location and up to 29 additional performance sites.
+You may not attach additional documents to the SF-424 at Question 14 and/or after Question 15.
+Instead of providing a separate response to Question 14, you are required to submit the SF for Project/Performance Site Location(s) (SF-P/PSL).
+In the SF-P/PSL, you may cite your primary location and up to 29 additional performance sites.
 Any documents attached to the SF-424 form will be removed from the review.

 Applicants for Head Start and Early Head Start funds are currently exempt from this two-file requirement.